team-cloudchaser/tempest/README.md

 * `xray`

 ### Supported distros
+The scripts will attempt registering respective services when it detects a service manager, being systemd, OpenRC or else.
+In future versions of these scripts, it would be possible to override this behaviour by setting `NOSERVICE` to any non-false values.

-If you spot support problems, do not hesitate to open an issue in the repo!
+If you spot problems with installation, do not hesitate to open an issue in the repo!

 * AlmaLinux 9.0+ (uses systemd)
 * Alpine Linux 3.18.0+ (Bash required, uses OpenRC)